 Highlights

-The capital of Sweden occupies an archipelago in the east of the country at the junction of Mälar Lake and the Baltic sea.
-In Gamla stan, meaning “old town” in Swedish, you can stroll at your leisure in picturesque medieval streets until you reach the majestic Royal Palace.
-On the green island of Djurgården, you can visit several very different kinds of cultural centers: the Vasa museum is dedicated to a 17th-century three-mast, the ecomuseum of Skansen presents traditional customs, and the ABBA museum is dedicated to the legendary pop group.
-For a fantastic, all-encompassing view of Stockholm, you can take a ride in SkyView, a glass-encased sphere gondola that takes you to the top of the world’s largest building, the Ericsson Globe, a Stockholm landmark.
+The capital of Sweden occupies an archipelago in the east of the country at the junction of Malar Lake and the Baltic Sea.
+In Gamla stan, meaning "old town" in Swedish, you can stroll at your leisure in picturesque medieval streets until you reach the majestic Royal Palace.
+On the green island of Djurgarden, you can visit several very different kinds of cultural centers: the Vasa museum is dedicated to a 17th-century three-mast, the ecomuseum of Skansen presents traditional customs, and the ABBA museum is dedicated to the legendary pop group.
+For a fantastic, all-encompassing view of Stockholm, you can ride in SkyView, a glass-encased sphere gondola that takes you to the top of the world's largest building, the Ericsson Globe, a Stockholm landmark.

-This old Hanseatic city lies to the west coast of Gotland, a Swedish island in the Baltic sea.
+This old Hanseatic city lies on the west coast of Gotland, a Swedish island in the Baltic Sea.
 Pass through the spectacular Visby fortifications and visit the old town, a UNESCO World Heritage site.
-You’ll discover the grand Visby homes of rich merchants as well as the lovely low wooden houses in the little cobbled streets.
-Don’t miss Saint Mary’s cathedral with its octagonal steeples, as well as Powder tower along the fortifications.
-Make sure you stop over in one of the rose-adorned cafés; indeed roses abound in this town where you can taste one of the island’s specialities, namely saffron pancakes with red fruit.
+You can discover the grand Visby homes of rich merchants and the lovely low wooden houses in the little cobbled streets.
+Don't miss Saint Mary's Cathedral with its octagonal steeples and Powder tower along the fortifications.
+Make sure you stop over in one of the rose-adorned cafes; indeed, roses abound in this town where you can taste one of the island's specialties: saffron pancakes with red fruit.

 Klaipeda was founded in the 13th century by Christian crusaders from the German Order of Teutonic Knights.
-Its strategic location on the edge of the Baltic Sea has made it a source of conflict between Germans, Poles, Lithuanians and even the French since its creation.
-Today, the legacy of Klaipeda’s rich history is a great multiculturalism.
-This is the main port of Lithuania and the country’s third largest city.
+Its strategic location on the edge of the Baltic Sea has made it a source of conflict between Germans, Poles, Lithuanians, and even the French since its creation.
+Today, the legacy of Klaipeda's rich history is a great multiculturalism.
+This is the main port of Lithuania and the country's third-largest city.
 The beautiful landscapes of the surrounding Baltic coast make it a popular tourist destination.
-The city centre is very pleasant to visit due to its architecture blending German and Scandinavian influences.
+The city center is very pleasant to visit due to its architecture blending German and Scandinavian influences.

-This ravishing city on the Baltic sea is nicknamed “the golden door of Poland”, and you’ll understand why when you see its beautiful Hanseatic architecture.
-You’ll be charmed by the moldings and gables that enhance the colorful façades of the houses.
-Along the Vistula Quays, you can take a pleasant stroll among the crafts shops.
-In elegant Mariacka street, the amber jewelers will most certainly tempt you into their boutiques.
-You can visit the church of Saint-Mary and its astronomic clock.
+This ravishing city on the Baltic Sea is nicknamed "the golden door of Poland," you can understand why when you see its beautiful Hanseatic architecture.
+Be charmed by the moldings and gables that enhance the colorful facades of the houses.
+You can take a pleasant stroll among the crafts shops along the Vistula Quays.
+In elegant Mariacka Street, the amber jewelers will tempt you into their boutiques.
+You can visit the church of Saint Mary and its astronomical clock.
 Not far, the majestic Long Market square offers the famous Artus Court and the rich Gdansk History Museum.

 1 Breakfast

 Connected to the far eastern side of Sealand island, a few kilometers away from the Swedish coasts, Copenhagen offers you the high color of Scandinavian capitals.
-You can discover the city's riches that weaves through the canal networks through the historical districts of Christiansborg and Nyhavn.
+You can discover the city's riches, which weave through the canal networks and the historical districts of Christiansborg and Nyhavn.
 Many palaces provide an apercu of Danish history.
-For eating, you can try out the smorrebrod, traditional danish sandwiches made with ham, cheese, or smoked fish.
+You can try out the smorrebrod, traditional Danish sandwiches made with ham, cheese, or smoked fish.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.